Tom Green County Judge Republican Candidate Profile: Tommy Usery

 Could you speak a little bit more on the issues that you’re finding in Tom Green County what you saw that made you feel as if serving as Tom Green County Judge was the right move?

-For sure of [Sheriff] Hanna is doing a remarkable job and my judgment.
+For sure, [Sheriff] Hanna is doing a remarkable job and my judgment.
 However, he’s facing some issues there that he needs the County Commissioners and the County Judge to to assist him in getting our Detention Center fully functional.

 There’s also the San Angelo Development Corporation who’s also involved in Economic Development for our county, which is extremely important.
 So there’s a lot of interaction then with the County Judge in terms of trying to provide Economic Development to our community, which serves as our greater tax base, which means we can provide better services and more services to our community.